rsoza/msp430/README.md

 ## Overview

-Welcome to my journey of learning [https://embedded.fm/blog/ese101](Embedded Software Engineering 101 (ESE101)) !
+Welcome to my journey of learning [Embedded Software Engineering 101 (ESE101)](https://embedded.fm/blog/ese101) !
 This series is designed to equip you with the fundamental knowledge and skills required for embedded software engineering.

 ## Description